PCM, Inc.: Growth and acquisitions

 In early 1995, the company expanded its catalog to include PC Wintel products as well.
 To support the growth, the company moved its distribution center to a 212000 sqft facility next to the FedEx hub in Memphis, Tennessee, in the third quarter of 1995.
 In addition to the millions of catalogs mailed monthly, the company launched its first web sites macmall.com and pcmall.com in 1996.
-Ray Joseph became an employee of OC Mall and came up the Win 95 launch promotion to sell 2% of Microsoft's launch putting PC Mall is a strong relationship with Microsoft.

 In 1996–1997, the company acquired Computability, a Milwaukee-based company, and Elek-Tek, a Chicago-based company, both dealing primarily with PC Wintel products.

 In 2001, the company acquired Wareforce, a southern California-based company.
 In 2002, the company acquired Club Mac, another southern California-based operation.

 In 2011, the company launched its website onSale.com, which focuses on daily deals and electronic products, via the Internet.

 In third quarter 2006, PC Mall Gov, Inc., a wholly owned subsidiary of PC Mall, Inc., acquired the product business of GMRI, a Virginia-based company.
 GMRI provides IT consulting and technology for Federal agencies.

 Then in the third quarter of 2007, the company acquired SARCOM, which was based in Lewis Center, Ohio, into which Wareforce's operations were subsequently folded.
 Focusing on enterprise-level businesses, SARCOM offers technology products and services.
 Abreon Inc, a division of SARCOM that provides consulting and training operation for mid-market and enterprise businesses, continues to operate as Abreon.

 In December 2009, the company acquired the assets of Data Systems Worldwide (DSW), a converged networking company, and in June 2010, they acquired NSPI, a managed services company.
 Both DSW and NSPI's operations are now secured under the SARCOM subsidiary.